NarraLeaf/NarraLeaf/README.md

 > [!WARNING]
 >
 > The project is in the early stages of development.
-For the Legacy Electron main process, check [NarraLeaf-Electron](https://github.com/NarraLeaf/NarraLeaf-Electron)

 ## About